Hail Murray: Background

 Coming into the game, Arizona was 5–3 and in second place in the tightly contested NFC West.
 Meanwhile, Buffalo was first in the AFC East at 7–2, their closest competition being the then 5–3 Miami Dolphins.
 The Cardinals came into the game as 2.5-point favorites.

 The Bills led the game 23–9 at one point in the third quarter, but allowed Arizona to score two touchdowns and kick a field goal to make the score 26–23.
-With 0:34 remaining in the fourth quarter, Josh Allen threw a 21-yard go-ahead touchdown pass to Stefon Diggs to regain the lead for Buffalo.
-The ensuing Bills kickoff resulted in a touchback, setting up the Cardinals at their 25-yard line.
+With 0:34 remaining in the fourth quarter, quarterback Josh Allen threw a 21-yard go-ahead touchdown pass to wide receiver Stefon Diggs to regain the lead for Buffalo.
+The ensuing kickoff resulted in a touchback, setting up the Cardinals at their own 25-yard line.

 The play

 Despite Buffalo's prevent defense strategy, the Cardinals advanced to the Bills' 43-yard line for a 1st and 10 following a nine-yard reception by wide receiver Larry Fitzgerald.
 After a Buffalo timeout, Arizona lined up in trips right formation for the snap with 0:11 left in regulation.

 After the snap, Cardinals receiver DeAndre Hopkins, by himself on the left side of the field, ran a go route towards the end zone while the other receivers, including Fitzgerald and Andy Isabella, ran varying levels of crossing routes.
 Murray took the snap and rolled to his left, evading a potential sack by Bills defensive end Mario Addison.
 As he was attempting to scramble forward, Bills defensive linemen Ed Oliver and Quinton Jefferson ran towards Murray in an attempt to tackle him.
 Murray's first read, Isabella, was not open on the play.
 As Sporting News and NFL Films noted, the play was not drawn up as a traditional Hail Mary due to Murray's receivers running crossing routes rather than all running straight to the end zone, but became one as Murray was forced into his desperation heave.

 With no other choice, Murray threw the ball towards the end zone, as Oliver attempted to deflect the pass.
 The ball traveled towards Hopkins, the only receiver who had made it to the end zone.
 As Hopkins was attempting to catch the ball, Bills safety Jordan Poyer and cornerback Tre'Davious White tried to stop him from catching the ball by approaching him from the side and front to disrupt the play.
 The ball went into Hopkins' hands, and he managed to catch it above White and Poyer.
 Despite an attempt by safety Micah Hyde to knock the ball out of Hopkins' hands, Hopkins managed to maintain possession of the ball in the end zone, resulting in a 43-yard game-winning touchdown for the Cardinals.